What Is Equitable Distribution?

 Determining What's Equitable: Factors Considered

-Like community property states, in equitable distribution states, the divorcing couple has an opportunity to reach an agreement on their own (subject to court approval) before the courts intervene.
-This may take place in a collaborative environment or through the parties' attorneys.
-If the parties are unable to reach an agreement about the division of marital property, the courts will use their discretion (within the parameters of state marital property law) in order to reach a resolution.
+In all states, the divorcing couple can reach an agreement on their own (subject to court approval) before the courts intervene.
+This may occur in a collaborative environment or through the parties' attorneys.
+Suppose the parties cannot agree on the division of marital property.
+In that case, the courts will use their discretion (within the parameters of state marital property law) to reach a resolution.
 The courts generally consider the following factors when dividing assets under fair distribution:

-- The financial needs and liabilities of each spouse, present and future (for instance, one party may need to invest in a college degree in order to earn a decent wage);
+- The financial needs and liabilities of each spouse, present and future (any alimony or college degree costs)

-- The financial well-being and earning power of each spouse, present and future;
+- The financial well-being and earning power of each spouse, present and future (including bank accounts)

-- Amount contributed by each spouse to the combined marital property;
+- The amount contributed by each spouse to the combined marital assets

-- Non-monetary contributions to the family (such as child-rearing, unpaid work on the home, etc.);
+- Non-monetary contributions to the family (such as child-rearing, unpaid work at home, etc.)

-- Child support (and/or spousal support) obligations of either spouse for previous relationships;
+- Child support (or spousal support) obligations of either spouse for previous relationships

-Note that premarital property is not included in equitable distribution.
-This is because personal property acquired before the marriage is not considered part of the marital estate.
-Only assets acquired during the marriage are considered part of the marital estate and are subject to equitable distribution.
+Note that premarital property is not included in the fair distribution.
+Personal property owned before the marriage is not considered part of the marital estate.
+Only assets acquired during the marriage are part of the marital estate and are subject to equitable division of assets.

 Is Your Marriage Subject to Equitable Distribution of Property?
 Talk to an Attorney